Suspected Houthi attack targets a ship in the Gulf of Aden, while Iraq-claimed attack targets Eilat

 “The Houthis detained four planes at Sanaa International Airport and prevented their return to Jeddah airport to transport our country’s pilgrims who want to return to Sanaa,” minister Mohammed Shabiba wrote on the social platform X, asking pilgrims still in Mecca to remain there.
 “I ask our honorable pilgrims to settle in their homes until the return of the planes hijacked by the terrorist Houthi militia.”

-The Houthis did not immediately acknowledge the seizure.
+The Houthis did not acknowledge the seizure.
 However, at least two Airbus A320s associated with Yemenia appeared to be stuck on the ground in Sanaa without explanation, according to flight-tracking data.
+A later statement by Yemenia said the Houthis now held three Airbus A320s and an Airbus A330 "that has been detained for more than a month.”
+It said the flights were to transfer some 8,400 Hajj pilgrims from Houthi-held areas.

+The seizure “threatens the safety of air navigation in the country and increases the difficulty of operating flights to and from within the country,” Yemenia said in its statement carried by the SABA news agency controlled by Yemen's exiled government.

 The Houthis and Yemen's exiled government have been increasingly at odds in recent months over economic issues, even after a long push by a Saudi-led coalition backing the government to end the country's war.